Disabled People's Creative Exchange Guide

 Job Role: Creative Director at Factory International

-Kee Hong oversees the Public Engagement team, leading transformative programs that connect with communities and organizations across Greater Manchester and the North.
+Kee Hong oversees the Public Engagement team, leading transformative programs that connect with communities and organisations across Greater Manchester and the North.
 This includes Artist Development, supporting local talent to reach international audiences, and managing Factory Academy, which offers training for careers in the arts and creative industries, particularly for those facing economic and cultural barriers.
 Kee Hong also manages the International department, collaborating with global cultural organisations, whose financial and creative input helps to make MIF and Factory International projects possible, and helps to ensure that projects made in Manchester are seen worldwide.

-6.30–6.55pm: Working in Access
+7.05–7.30pm: Working in Access with Q&A

 Jay Millard is the Access Manager at Factory International.
 She joined the organisation in July 2024 and leads on the planning and delivery of a holistic access strategy that embeds accessibility as a core principle across the programming, visitor experience, and venue operations teams at Aviva Studios and MIF.
-Prior to joining Factory International Jay worked as a freelance Access Manager in the major events sector.
-Previous clients include Manchester City Football Club, LEEDS 2023 Year of Culture, Camp Bestival, London Stadium and Slam Dunk Festival.
-Jay started her career in the arts as an Assistant Producer at Transform Festival, having first attained a degree in jazz and popular music studies from the University of Leeds

 We create radical theatre, placing access at the heart of our work.